failmap/failmap/docs/source/topics/getting_started.md

 For all releases artifacts will be created.
 Currently only Docker containers are pushed into the [registry](https://gitlab.com/failmap/failmap/container_registry).
 Each artifact will be tagged with the appropriate version (formal or informal).
 Where needed abstract tags will also be created/updated for these artifacts (eg: Docker build/staging/latest tags).

 For local development informal release or a special `dev0` build release is used which indicates a different state from the formal releases.

-# Thanks to
-This project is being maintained by the [Internet Cleanup Foundation](https://internetcleanup.foundation).
-Special thanks to the SIDN Fonds for believing in this method of improving privacy.

-Thanks to the many authors contributing to open software.